rust-lang/book/src/ch03-05-control-flow.md

 The error tells us that Rust expected a `bool`, but got an integer.
 Rust will not automatically try to convert non-boolean types to a boolean here, unlike languages like Ruby or JavaScript.
 We must be explicit and always give `if` a `boolean` as its condition.
-If your intention is for the `if` code block to be run if a number is not equal to `0`, for example, we would change the `if` expression to read:
+If you wanted your `if` code block to run only when a number is not equal to `0`, for example, we would change the `if` expression to read:

 Filename: src/main.rs